talisein/mal-gtk/README.md

 - [Trackma](https://github.com/z411/trackma) - Python, Gtk2.
 It has a
   cool curses interface, and connects to more than just MAL.

-IRC
----
-I'm usually alone in #malgtk on Rizon.
+IRC --- I'm usually alone in #malgtk on Rizon.
+I may not respond immediately, but please feel free to leave a comment.